truth-josstice/dev1002_assessment03/README.md

     - Close the PostgreSQL shell using `\q`

+---

+## Usage Instructions

-8. **Ensure the Flask database app exists by entering the following commands in bash terminal:**
+1. **Ensure the Flask database app exists by entering the following commands in bash terminal:**

    ```bash
    flask db drop # Drops all tables if they exist